Skip to content

 Unreleased

 The fix has not been released.
 The fix is available in 2.14.0-rc1, which is a release candidate 1 but not final 2.14.0 release.
-Once the final 2.14.0 release is available, we can update the library. https://github.com/FasterXML/jackson-databind/issues/3590
+Once the final 2.14.0 release is available, we can update the library.
+This CVE also can only be exploited by a local attacker, which is not possible given there is no local access to this container. https://github.com/FasterXML/jackson-databind/issues/3590

 Example: Unacceptable Vulnerability Justifications